Who are we and how does this policy apply?

 How can you access to your personal information?

-If you want access to your personal information held by Caltex, please put your request in writing and clearly identify the personal information you seek access to.
+If you want access to your personal information held by Ampol, please put your request in writing and clearly identify the personal information you seek access to.
 This is important to ensure that the information can be retrieved quickly and cost effectively.
 All requests for access must be addressed to The Privacy Compliance Officer (see contact details below).

 - reasonable staff costs in locating and collating the information;